True Innovation: Challenges the Status Quo, Changes Behavior

 In order for healthcare brands to win in this new era, they will have to find scalable ways to be relevant to patients and healthcare professionals no matter where they live and practice, and no matter what environmental factors affect their decisions.

-I would love to hear about your innovation successes and/or strategize with you on how innovate leveraging regional relevance to grow your brand and help more patients.
+I would love to hear about your innovation successes and/or strategize with you on how to innovate leveraging regional relevance to grow your brand and help more patients.